ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 78- What is a "callable"?

-A callable is an object we can call - function or an object implementing the `__call__` special method.
+A callable is an object we can call - a function or an object implementing the `__call__` special method.
 Any object can be made callable.

 Here are a few examples of callables in Python: